-- 12. The staff will present an explanation of extractive activities in the minerals and oil and gas industries, together with the common accounting issues for those extractive activities in a future month. - 13.
-The Board will then be asked to make a decision about whether to commence a project to replace or amend IFRS 6 at a future meeting, based on the information that has been presented to the Board in past meetings.
+12. The Board will be asked to make a decision about whether to commence a project to replace or amend IFRS 6 at a future meeting, based on the information that has been presented to the Board in past meetings.